 ReticleOS supports 2 screen input modes.
 They are described on page 10 of R-7 User Guide.

-We created a sample project that can switch between 2 input modes - selector or cursor - by pressing the multi-function key on the temple (page 9 of user guide).
+We created a sample Unity project that can switch between these 2 input modes - selector or cursor - by pressing the multi-function key on the temple (page 9 of user guide).
 This example shows how to intercept that button and programmatically change input mode states.

 It also starts the activity in Mouse mode; The developer must add:

-<meta-data android:name="unityplayer.ForwardNativeEventsToDalvik" android:value="false" />
+<meta-data android:name="unityplayer.ForwardNativeEventsToDalvik" android:value="true" />

 <meta-data android:name="unityplayer.UnityActivity" android:value="true" />